ethersphere/SWIPs/SWIPs/swip-act.md

 ### Use Cases

-1. Publishing new content without additional grantees
+1. Publishing new ACT content without additional grantees
     - 1/a.
 Reading and editing an existing ACT
 2. Granting access to new viewers
     - 2/a.
 Adding additional viewers to existing grantees